megaease/easemesh/README.md

 ## 4. Features

 - **Non-intrusive Design**: Zero code modification for Java Spring Cloud application migration, only small configuration update needed.
-- **Java Register/Discovery**: Compatible with popular Java Spring Cloud ecosystem's Service registry/discovery
+- **Java Register/Discovery**: Compatible with popular Java Spring Cloud ecosystem's Service registry/discovery.
-  - **Multiple tenants(namespace)** Supporting multiple tenants' service registration, isolate services from different tenants
+  - **Multiple tenants(namespace)** Supporting multiple tenants' service registration, isolate services from different tenants.
   - **Share (global) tenant** Support share tenants, all services have visibility to the service registered in the global tenant.
   - **Compatible**
-    - Be compatible with the eureka registry.
+    - Be compatible with the Eureka registry.
-    - Be compatible with the consul registry.
+    - Be compatible with the Consul registry.
-    - Be compatible with the nacos registry.
+    - Be compatible with the Nacos registry.
   - **Extensibility** Support registering services with metadata.
 - **Resource Management**: Rely on Kubernetes platform for CPU/Memory resources management.
 - **Traffic Orchestration**